vielmetti/mastodon-terraform/README.md

 # mastodon-terraform

-Set up a brand new Mastodon instance using Terraform.
+Set up a brand new Mastodon instance using Terraform and Ansible.
 A work in progress.

 ## Who is this for

-The person who wants to run a Mastodon instance on their own server, and who needs to install a bunch of code quickly to get going.
+The person who wants to run a Mastodon instance on their own server, and who needs to install a bunch of code and configs quickly to get going.

 The person testing Mastodon who wants to check that the latest and greatest passes some set of tests.

-The devops person who needs to have a place to practice, and what better place to practice than a federated system which can generate a firehose of traffic?
+The devops person who needs to have a place to practice, and what better place to practice than a federated system which can generate a firehose of replicated traffic?

+The ARM developer who wants to port a bunch of code that currently works on Intel so that it [works on ARM](http://worksonarm.com), and who uses devops tools to make that process go faster.

 ## What are these things?